How To Reduce Your Students’ Exam Anxiety: Practical Strategies From An Experienced Head Of Maths

 Stay calm and focused

-• Focus on an object – examine an object on the desk to distract the brain
+• Focus on a nearby object – examine something on the desk to distract the brain and interrupt the anxiety response

-• Visualisation – focus on a situation which evokes a positive response
+• Visualisation – spend a few moments picturing a situation that evokes a calm or positive response

-Teach students how to use exam time effectively during exam preparation to reduce exam anxiety on the day.
+Teach students how to use exam time strategically during revision to reduce anxiety about time pressure on the day:

-• Move on to the next question if you are stuck.
-Return to incomplete questions at the end of the paper and try again.
+• Move on if stuck and return to incomplete questions at the end

-• Leave time at the end of the exam to check for avoidable errors, particularly on single-mark questions that will be marked right or wrong.
+• Leave time at the end to check single-mark questions for avoidable errors

 5 tips for reducing exam anxiety during the exam